1944 Bombay explosion: Suburban relief activities

-There was a rush of laborers from the dock areas who wanted to get out of Bombay on foot by the Agra Road.
+There was a rush of labourers from the dock areas who wanted to get out of Bombay on foot by the Agra Road.
 Ghatkopar workers opened a kitchen for them at the Hindu Sabha Hall.
 The kitchen served food for about a thousand persons twice daily.
-The Ghatkopar kitchen was still running when Vile Parle's Irla residents started running a second center for about 500 persons, where food and lodging were provided for the refugees.
+The Ghatkopar kitchen was still running when Vile Parle's Irla residents started running a second centre for about 500 persons, where food and lodging were provided for the refugees.
 A third kitchen was opened at Khotwadi and Narli Agripada in Santacruz where about 300 people were being served.
-In Khar, arrangements had been made to give rations to about a hundred persons who have found accommodation in Kherwadiand Old Khar village.
-Khar Danda a fishermen's village had made arrangements for about a hundred people's accommodation and food.
-Many families on the Salsette Island, also known as Mumbai Suburb opened doors to the needy.
-The rich have come forward with big donations and youths, male and female organized into Volunteer Corps have been doing all the labor for these different centers.
+In Khar, arrangements had been made to give rations to about a hundred persons who had found accommodation in Kherwadiand Old Khar village.
+Khar Danda, a fishing village, had made arrangements for about a hundred people's accommodation and food.
+Many families on Salsette Island, also known as Mumbai suburb, opened their doors to the needy.